27th APSAC Colloquium

-APSAC is excited to announce the 27th Colloquium will be held in New Orleans on June 7 through June 12, 2020.
+APSAC is excited to announce the 27th Colloquium will be held in New Orleans on September 21-24, 2020.

 APSAC's 27th Colloquium will bring high-quality learning opportunities to child maltreatment researchers and practitioners across experience levels and professions.
 Sessions will be designated as beginning, intermediate, or advanced level content.

 The Colloquium will offer pre-conference advanced training institutes and advanced training workshops, research sessions, micro sessions, information/discussion roundtables and research posters addressing all aspects of child maltreatment.

 Sessions at the Colloquium will cover the following topic areas:

 Sessions will be designed for professionals in mental health, social work, medicine and nursing, law, education, law enforcement, prevention, research, advocacy, child protective service, and allied fields.